 We analyzed the following proposed benefit changes per HB 2540 (further revised to reflect updated Tier 2 retirement eligibility requirements and early retirement reductions) and determined the impact of all proposed benefit changes combined.
 Please see our prior HB 2540 analysis, dated April 3, 2025, to see the stepwise impact of proposed benefit changes.
-All changes are effective January 1, 2028, unless otherwise noted.
+All changes are effective January 1, 2027, unless otherwise noted.

-- Lowers the unreduced and reduced retirement age requirements for non-public safety Tier 2 members with 20 or more years of service from age 67 to age 64 (or age 65) and age 62 to age 59 (or age 60), respectively, and adds an additional unreduced retirement eligibility at age 60 (or age 62) for members with 35 or more years of service.
+- Lowers the unreduced and reduced retirement age requirements for non-public safety Tier 2 members with 20 or more years of service from age 67 to age 65 and age 62 to age 60, respectively, and adds an additional unreduced retirement eligibility at age 62 for members with 35 or more years of service.
 The current retirement eligibility (i.e., earliest unreduced retirement age of 67 and earliest reduced retirement age of 62) is unchanged for members who retire with less than 20 years of service. - Early retirement reductions are applied based on the lesser of 1) months from unreduced retirement age and 2) months from reaching their applicable maximum benefit. - 3.
-Changes the automatic annual cost-of-living adjustment (COLA) increases for Tier 2 members to 3% per year (increases are based on a member's original benefit amount at retirement), with the first increase payable on the later of the following dates: 1) January 1st occurring on or after age 67, age 64 (or age 65) with at least 20 years of service, or age 60 (or age 62) with 35 years of service; or 2) the first anniversary of retirement. - Revises the Tier 2 final average salary (FAS) definition from 8 consecutive years (or 96 consecutive months) to 6 consecutive years (or 72 consecutive months). - Updates the Tier 2 salary cap to be equal to the Social Security Wage Base (SSWB). - 6.
+Changes the automatic annual cost-of-living adjustment (COLA) increases for Tier 2 members to 3% per year (increases are based on a member's original benefit amount at retirement), with the first increase payable on the later of the following dates: 1) January 1st occurring on or after age 67, age 65 with at least 20 years of service, or age 62 with 35 years of service; or 2) the first anniversary of retirement. - Revises the Tier 2 final average salary (FAS) definition from 8 consecutive years (or 96 consecutive months) to 6 consecutive years (or 72 consecutive months). - 5.
+Updates the Tier 2 salary cap to be equal to the Social Security Wage Base (SSWB). - 6.
 [For SERS Only] Allows participation in SERS Alternative Formula for Security Employees of the Department of Human Services and Investigators for the Department of the Lottery, as well as certain members of the Department of Juvenile Justice (due to expansion of Department of Juvenile Justice eligibility for creditable service by removing the bachelor's or advanced degree requirement).